Things To See and Do

 Rising up from the Salisbury plains, the Iron Age Hillfort of Old Sarum is hard to miss.
 The impressive ramparts consist of two earth banks separated by a ditch.

-First created around 400BC they were later heightened in either the late Iron Age or early Roman period.
+First created around 400BC, they were later heightened in either the late Iron Age or early Roman period.
+Read about the history of Old Sarum.

 The Royal Castle